MSI Afterburner: How To Download And Use

 MSI Afterburner Screenshot Overclocking

-The first one is locked by default for safety reasons, and that’s a commendable decision by MSI.
+The first one is secured by default for safety reasons, and that’s a commendable decision by MSI.
 It is labeled ”Core Voltage” and is counted in millivolts (mV).
 It is used to add additional power to the GPU or to lower it.

 Up next is the ”Temperature Limit”, which should be used in conjunction with the core clock and memory clock increases.
-The temperature limit is almost necessary as the higher clock speed will produce higher heat output, and you don’t want to have your GPU shut down on you.
+The temperature limit is practically necessary as the higher clock speed will produce higher heat output, and you don’t want to have your GPU shut down on you.

 The ‘Fan Speed‘ slider directly below is used to control the master GPU fan speed.
-It’s set to ‘Auto’ by default which, in all honestly, is the best solution.
+It’s set to ‘Auto’ by default which, in all honestly, is the ideal solution.
 You can tinker with this setting as much as you want, but the easiest way to handle the fans is to let the software solution deal with it.

 The Other Buttons